Skip to main content

 MEDIUM PREVALENCE

-Due to Latvia's coastal location, fish like herring, cod, and salmon are relatively common in the local diet.
-Smoked fish, in particular, is a popular delicacy, often enjoyed as a standalone snack or incorporated into salads and other dishes.
+Latvia's coastline keeps fish like herring, cod, and salmon on the table.
+Smoked fish is especially popular, eaten on its own as a snack or worked into salads and other dishes.

 COMMONLY FOUND IN: